In a digital world, credit scoring needs to evolve – here’s how.

 Traditionally, credit scoring was calculated based on payment history, debt burden, requests for new credit, types of credit used and the length of the credit history.
 It is now called an outdated system that holds back the economy.

-The question is how to redefine credit.
-Millennials distrust big banks and increasingly turn away from credit card offers, which means historical data is less relevant than ever.
+The question is how to redefine credit and credit scoring.
+Millennials distrust big banks and increasingly turn away from credit card offers, which means historical payment or credit cards data is less relevant than ever.

 However, lenders can leverage the power of big data analysis to generate personal fraud scores and new credit risk models, all thanks to the power of Machine Learning.